Read this article in DE?

 Storage fees at Amazon are calculated according to volume or cubic meters.
 The prices in the winter months also differ from the prices in the summer months.

-In the winter months, storage is a bit more expensive than in the summer months, because every trader wants to replenish his stock.
+In the winter months, storage is a bit more expensive than in the summer months, because sellers want to restore their inventory.

 You can also find all the exact costs here.